MicrosoftDocs/cpp-docs/docs/cross-platform/embedded/rtos-view.md

 ## Usage

-- Access memory locations of various things
+- Access memory locations of various objects
-- Access thread variables or various things in the Watch view
+- Access thread variables or various objects in the Watch view

 ## Accessibility